-From high-end earplugs to high-end earphones, Flare Audio keep moving.
+From high-end earplugs to high-end earphones, Flare Audio keeps moving.
 And moving and moving.
 I consider the original Flares Pro to be one of the most complete earphone packages out there.

 How’s that?
 Well, it’s got a great accessory set, among which is included not only high-quality, comfy ear tips and a really handy semi-hard carrying case, but a completely convertible wireless DAC that also translates Flares Pro from 3,5mm TRS to L+/- R+/- balanced.